Zih-Ying/SURIA/README.md

 # SURIA
 SURIA: An interactive web-based platform for survival analysis.

+# The website
-# Open the website
+You can visit the website at [https://zihyingli.shinyapps.io/Python/](https://zihyingli.shinyapps.io/MyShinyApp/).

-You can use the following code to open the website if you have R installed.
+Alternatively, if you have R installed, you can use the following code to open the website.

     library(shiny)